 all for the rich man’s gain.

-And however proud and pure their hearts
+Yet however proud and pure their hearts

-and whatever cause so brave,
+And whatever cause so brave,

-in the end, the king is on his throne
+In the end, the king is on his throne

-and the soldier, in his grave.
+And the soldier, in his grave.

 Across the broad Culloden moor

-the thistles are in bloom
+The thistles are in bloom.

-the skylark sings so boldly
+The skylark sings so boldly

-from the heather and the broom.
+From the heather and the broom.

 And then the rain comes sweeping down,

-like tears wept from the sky.
+Like tears wept from the sky.

 Does it lament so for the dead,

-or for fools like you and I?
+Or for fools like you and I?

 I am sitting in a departure lounge at Heathrow airport